Rubberazer/Darkpaw_motion_opencv/README.md

   Execute: sudo ./3_darkpaw

+ <h1 align="left">Latest</h1>

- Version 4: Same functionality as 3 but terminating threads properly, cleaning up comments and tidying up a bit, all files hanging from 'main' in the repository
+  Same functionality as 3 but terminating threads properly, cleaning up comments and tidying up a bit, all files hanging from 'main' in the repository